 Key challenges for the future of advanced driver assistance systems (ADAS)

-Advanced driver assistance systems (ADAS) is the fastest growing technology segment in the automotive market, worth an estimated $24 billion in 2018 and predicted to reach $92 billion by 2025.
+Advanced driver assistance systems (ADAS) is the fastest growing technology segment in the automotive market, worth an estimated $21 billion in 2020 and predicted to reach nearly $32 billion by 2023 according to Statista.

-In this whitepaper, we examine the commercial and technological challenges to wider adoption of ADAS and set out our roadmap to deliver S-ADAS features into the mid-range vehicle segment.
+In this whitepaper, we examine the commercial and technological challenges to wider adoption of ADAS and set out our roadmap to deliver semi-autonomous features into the mid-range vehicle segment.